 Physical exercise and creative movement work are health enhancing and often physically challenging – joint strengthening and stretching inevitably take place when older people participate in creative physical exercise and these help the body remain supple.
 Physical exercise improves balance helping to avoid falls.

-The use of our bodies as our creative instrument has a positive impact on individuals; it gives confirmation of physical capabilities and a sense of achievement.
+The use of our bodies as a creative instrument has a positive impact on individuals; it gives confirmation of physical capabilities and a sense of achievement.

 Striking Attitudes works with movement that highlights the specific qualities of an older dancer – a movement that comes from the older body.
 Our strength is in making high-quality work that celebrates where the individual is now, both physically and emotionally.